stefan027/zindi-competitions/lelapa_buzuzu_mavi/competition_recap.md

 All three models were submitted during the competition.
 The `50M` and `100M` models were my two selections for consideration.
 The `100M` was identified by the private LB as the best-performing, but that did not take the number of parameters into account.
 I believe that the `50M` model was the best submission when the number of parameters are considered.

 The `40M` could not be considered for the competition because it wasn't one of my two selected submissions.
 I only trained it right at the end of the competition and didn't have time to test it thoroughly, and was therefore hesitant to select it as a submission.
 For me this is the most exciting model because it is both the smallest and most performant.
 Additionally, for the `40M` model, I used a two-stage training process where it was first fine-tuned on translation data only, and then further fine-tuned on all three tasks.
 It makes the model particularly strong at translation while still performing well on the other tasks.

-## Code
-All the code is on Github: .